H3K4me3 breadth is linked to cell identity and transcriptional consistency

 This website was designed and created by Edith Wong with the help of Benjamin Hitz.

 Romain Poncet helped deploy the website.

-Berenice Benayoun maintains the BDDB MySQL database.
+Berenice Benayoun developed the BDDB MySQL database.